PupoSDC/chair-flight/README.md

 ### .env

+A docker-compose file is provided to run the required services locally.
-When running locally, the webapp is self contained and no external services are required.
-Nonetheless, to run remotely, or to run some CMS features (which are powered by openAI) you will need to provide some env variables in an `.env` file located at the repository root.
-Please check the `.env.example` file for the variables you need to fill out.
+Alternatively you can set up your own instances of all the required providers (`upstash`, `postgres`, ...).
+For this you will need to provide some env variables in an `.env` file located at the repository root.

+Please check the `.env.local` file for the variables you need to fill out.

 Relevant links: